korsbars/bigled_personal/README.md

 ```bash
 pip installfreetype-py numpy pyserial opencv-python
 ```
-*Note:opencv-python is optional and only needed for emulating the LED matrix.*
+*Note: opencv-python is optional and only needed for emulating the LED matrix.*

 ## Usage